 The deductions here do not add up to an absolute guarantee that gin-soaked raisins will work to relieve your arthritis.
 But without question, there are enough anti-inflammatory, pain-relieving compounds in the golden raisins, the sulfur dioxide and the juniper gin to add up to a lot of very likely relief.

-Thanks very much to Bill, Cheryl and Maria for sending the tip in, sorry I took my time posting it!
+Thanks very much to Bill, Cheryl and Maria for sharing the tip, sorry I took my time posting it!

-If you’re looking for a solution that doesn’t contain liquor, I do have a few here to try:
+If you’re looking for a solution that doesn’t incorporate liquor, I do have a few to try:

-- Eat tart cherries or drink sour cherry frequently.
+- Eat tart cherries or drink sour cherry juice frequently.

-- Cinnamon: Each morning take 1/2 teaspoon of cinnamon with 1 tablespoon of honey.
+- Cinnamon: Each morning take 1/2 tsp of cinnamon with 1 TBS of honey.

-- Juniper Berry Tea: Just add a bit of honey if you find it too bitter.
+- Juniper Berry Tea: Include a titch of honey if too bitter.

 - Reduce Sugar From Diet: Skip sodas, desserts and sugary drinks.

-- Apply soothing hot pads (instructions for making them are found here).
+- Apply soothing hot pads (instructions for making them on this page).

 - Chamomile Tea Bags: Apply used bags over achy joints (may be kept chilled in the refrigerator).

-- Fresh Ginger: Take a small piece of peeled, fresh ginger at breakfast, lunch and dinner (piece size about 1/2″).
+- Fresh Ginger: A small piece of peeled, fresh ginger at breakfast, lunch and dinner (piece size about 1/2″).

-- Organic Apple Cider Vinegar: Every day take one tablespoon of honey and one tablespoon of apple cider vinegar mixed with a large glass of water (warm).
+- Organic Apple Cider Vinegar: (Daily) Add one tablespoon of honey and one tablespoon of apple cider vinegar to a large glass of water (warm).

 - DIY Massage Oil: Mix a good pinch of ground cayenne with a couple tablespoons of olive oil.
 Apply to trouble spot (cover with a cotton wrap).
 May cause a burning sensation which will dissipate over time.
 The spice can stain skin.